 Are some athletes using legally available drugs to gain a competitive edge?

-Lee Oliver reviews the misuse of a number of legally available ergogenic aids
+Lee Oliver reviews the misuse of several legally available ergogenic aids

 So, what is the current situation?

-Because of the high cost of such drugs as EPO, undetectable or not, it is likely that any athlete who decides to resort to doping will pursue one of two other options.
-The first is to take a banned substance and, if positively tested, to make a legal challenge to the finding.
+Because of the high cost of such drugs as EPO, undetectable or not, any athlete who decides to resort to doping will likely pursue one of two other options.
+The first is to take a banned substance and, if positively tested, make a legal challenge to the finding.
 This approach is becoming a less effective technique.